Bortus-AI/Universal-S3-File-Version-Pruner/README.md

-# S3 Version Cleanup Script
+# Universal S3 File Version Pruner Script

 This script is designed to clean up non-current (older) versions of objects within a specific prefix in an S3-compatible storage bucket.
 This can be helpful if you're using versioning in your bucket and want to remove outdated versions of files to save on storage costs.